noam-ackerman/Snake-Game/README.md

-The building of this game was bulilt with the help Ania Kubow's tutorial
+The building of this game was bulilt with the help of Ania Kubow's tutorial